The Bankrate promise

 Frequently asked questions

-Yes, the SBA offers working capital loans.
-You can use the organization’s CAPLine lines of credit or SBA Express loans to cover working capital needs.
+Yes, many types of SBA loans can be used for working capital.
+You can use the organization’s SBA 7(a) loan, CAPLine lines of credit, Community Advantage or SBA Express loans to cover working capital needs.

 Each lender sets its own requirements to qualify for a loan.
-Typically, online lenders have lower requirements than banks or credit unions and you can qualify with a score of 600 or even lower.
+Typically, online lenders have lower requirements than banks or credit unions and you can qualify with a credit score of 500 or even lower.
 A low credit score, however, will mean high borrowing costs.

 Working capital loans help cover short-term borrowing needs.
 They offer many benefits, including quick approvals and funding, simple loan applications and lower eligibility requirements, than other types of business loans.